andrewsil1/NexysPsram/readme.txt

 I decided to create this project after doing some experimentation with Vivado's built-in "AXI EMC" IP.
 The EMC supports the PSRAM in asynchronous mode, but it's somewhat difficult to use it to program the PSRAM into page mode, and once it is, it's not particularly well optimized for that configuration, and some redundant reads are seen which waste cycles.
-So I decided to create my own from scratch, which is represented here and was an excellent learning experience to become familiar with the semantics of the AXI4 bus.
+So I decided to create my own from scratch, which is represented here, and was an excellent learning experience to become familiar with the semantics of the AXI4 bus.

 The core could probably be optimized to squeeze out a few more cycles of overhead here and there between consecutive operations, but it's been validated to run in a relatively reliable and stable fashion as it stands here.
 I hope you find good use for it and makes your Nexys4